-The 54-year-old is surprised his former club axed Redknapp and is concerned with the direction they are heading with the Portuguese manager poised to step back into managementEx-Tottenham boss Glenn Hoddle is surprised his former club axed Harry Redknapp and revealed his concern at plans to name Andre Villas-Boas as his replacement.
+The 54-year-old is surprised his former club axed Redknapp and is concerned with the direction they are heading with the Portuguese manager poised to step back into managementFormer Tottenham boss Glenn Hoddle is surprised that the club axed Harry Redknapp and revealed his concern at plans to name Andre Villas-Boas as his replacement.

-Redknapp guided Spurs to fourth place in the Premier League last season but the club were denied a place in next year’s Champions League following Chelsea’s win over Bayern Munich in the final.
+Redknapp guided Spurs to fourth place in the Premier League last season but were denied a place in next year’s Champions League following Chelsea’s win over Bayern Munich in the final.

 Hoddle believes the north London outfit currently find themselves at a major crossroads and feels Villas-Boas could find it tough at White Hart Lane following his spell at Chelsea last season.

-Goal.com revealed Villas-Boas is set to be handed a £70million transfer kitty to get Spurs in to the Champions League, with targets including Jan Vertonghen, Joao Moutinho and Gylfi Sigurdsson.
+Goal.com revealed Villas-Boas is set to be handed a 70 million pound transfer kitty to get Spurs in to the Champions League, with targets including Jan Vertonghen, Joao Moutinho and Gylfi Sigurdsson.

 Goal.com has a new podcast!
 Goal Daily Podcast is a MUST for all Soccer fans and discusses the very latest news and views.
 What’s more when you sign up the service is FREE for the first month and you can cancel anytime.